 Employee engagement strategies aren’t easy to implement at times, especially if an organization has been moving in the wrong direction for years, or even decades.
 Many of these changes require a complete overhaul of company culture and policy.
 As a result, they can’t simply occur overnight.

-However, if businesses dedicate enough time and effort to improving employee engagement, the results will inevitably speak for themselves.
+However, if businesses dedicate enough time and effort to improving employee motivation and engagement, the results will inevitably speak for themselves.
 There’s no reason why the vast majority of workers need to feel so disinterested in their company’s success.
 The sooner management understands this, the sooner it can be resolved.